DualSpark/cloudformation-environmentbase/DEVELOPMENT.md

 `template : ec2_key_default` - SSH key used to log into your EC2 instances
 `template : template_bucket` - S3 bucket used to upload the generated cloudformation templates

 Next run `python my_env.py create` to generate the cloudformation template using the updated config.
+Since we overrode environmentbase's `create_hook` function, this will hook into environmentbase's create action and add the bastion stack and any other resources you specified.

 Then run `python my_env.py deploy` to create the stack on [cloudformation](https://console.aws.amazon.com/cloudformation/)